davy7125/polyphone/en/tutorials/how-to-prepare-a-sample.md

 Start the tuning by changing the root key until the two sounds most closely match.
 Continue by adjusting the correction.
 For this step, pay attention to any beats that occur and make sure they are as slow as possible.
-Here are examples containing the sound of a flute and a calibration sinus:
+Here are examples containing the sound of a flute and a calibration sine:

 * <a href="downloads/tutorials/very-bad-tune.mp3" download>very bad tune</a> (the root key doesn't match)